fdac21/news/README.md

+# Class on Sep 21 (in person class, please attend in person if you can)
+   - Miniproject1 presentations selected on Sept 14
+   - Start writing project proposals

-# Class on Sep 16
+# Class on Sep 16 (zoom class)
    - Finish boasters/organize into teams
-   - Start writing project proposals
    - Submit final version of Miniproject1
+   - Issues

 # Class "on Sep 14" feel free to set up a time with your sub-team before Sept 16 to
    - Practice presentations within groups: please either come in person or participate remotely.
 Please organize communications (if remote) within each group.